solana-foundation/developer-content/content/courses/onchain-development/local-setup.md

 objectives:
   - Set up a local environment for Solana program development, with Solana CLI tools, Rust and Anchor.
-  - Ensure Anchor works out of the box with no errors or warnings
+  - Ensure Anchor works out of the box with no errors or warnings; a successful installation of anchor in the system.
 description:
   "Setup a local development environment for building onchain programs."
 ---